-What seems like one of the most baffling of pre-existing conditions, acne can actually get an applicant turned down for health insurance.
-While there is barely any need to explain what acne is or how one gets it, it is truly amazing that a person can be discriminated against for any condition, especially one that is hardly life-threatening.
-Perhaps in early years it can be self-esteem-threatening, but that is not the concern of an established health insurer.
-Due to the frequency of treatment and the cost of oral and topical prescriptions, severe acne is a pus-filled red flag for insurance companies.
+What seems like one of the most baffling of pre-existing conditions, acne could actually get an applicant turned down for health insurance.
+While there is barely any need to explain what acne is or how one gets it, it is interesting that a person could be discriminated against for any condition prior to the Affordable Care Act, especially one that is hardly life-threatening.
+Perhaps in early years it can be self-esteem-threatening, but health insurers are more concerned with the expense of creams and dermatologist visits.
+Due to the frequency of treatment and the cost of oral and topical prescriptions, severe acne has been a pus-filled red flag for insurance companies until the laws changed.

 Acne in a severe form may cause an individual to seek surgical care to get rid of marks or scars, which a health insurance company will not cover.
 However, treatment of acute acne, such as extractions by a dermatologist may be covered in certain cases.
 Each plan is different and it is necessary to check a plan’s schedule of benefits before proceeding with any type of care you are unsure about.
-Also, receiving treatments such as microdermabrasion or laser therapy before applying for health insurance will sky rocket your rates, so try to avoid serious dermatological procedures, if possible.
+If you have used treatments such as microdermabrasion or laser therapy before applying for health insurance, you will still be accepted for coverage — though you wouldn’t have been before health reform.

-According to a forum post from six months ago, another major insurer declined someone who takes no medications and only uses topical Retin-A Micro.
+According to a forum post from April 2012, another major insurer declined someone who takes no medications and only uses topical Retin-A Micro.
 The thread starter claimed the agent they spoke with said that company’s underwriting guidelines specifically say to decline Retin-A and Accutane.
 All underwriting guidelines vary, however, as rates and state laws also do.
-Not too long from now, they will be regulated by federal law and all health insurers will offer coverage to anyone with acne.
-(See Health Reform & Acne below.)

-Working for a large company can mean a full-time employee, and occasionally a part-timer, has the option of joining the group health plan.
-This is the most used form of health insurance in our country, especially for those who have pre-existing conditions.
-If you have not yet considered obtaining coverage through the workplace, or having your spouse add you to their health plan, it is worth a try.
-While each company provides a different plan and benefits that cannot be predicted in advance, it will likely cover what you need.
+Working for a large company means a full-time employee has the option of joining the group health plan.
+This is the most used form of health insurance in our country, and Obamacare requires all employers to offer essential health benefits to their full-time workers.
+If you have not yet considered obtaining coverage through the workplace, or having your spouse add you to their health plan it is worth comparing the cost to individual plans.
+While each company provides a different plan and benefits that cannot be predicted in advance, group coverage is often very comprehensive.

-Medicaid programs are unique to each state, as far as income guidelines and benefits are concerned.
-For the most part, if you qualify, you will be able to receive most types of care, and they will make room for special health needs.
-Depending on the severity of you or your child’s acne, some services may be considered medically necessary, and thus would be covered.
-If a service is not covered and not seen as medically necessary, you will be stuck paying the full cost.
-Medicaid does cover prescriptions, though an acne medication may not be approved.
+Medicaid programs are unique to each state as far as income guidelines and benefits are concerned.
+If you qualify, you will be able to receive many types of care, but special health needs are covered only based on medical necessity.
+Depending on the severity of your or your child’s acne, some services may be considered medically necessary, and thus would be covered.
+If a service is not covered, you are responsible for paying the full cost.
+Medicaid does cover prescriptions, but an acne medication may not be approved.

-In order to find out what your state’s Medicaid program covers, call your local Department of Human Services (or equivalent health or social services division).
-They should be able to answer your questions and let you know what services are available.
+In order to find out what your state’s Medicaid program covers, call your local Department of Health (or equivalent health or social services division).
+They should be able to answer your questions and let you know what services are included.
 According to various contributors on Acne.org, finding a discount pharmacy arrangement is the best way to go.
-Apparently, Sam’s Club, Walmart, and Target are the least expensive sources of acne prescriptions.
+Seeking out discounts via Sam’s Club, Walmart, Costco and Target are the least expensive sources of acne prescriptions.